-Of course, it is to be taken for granted that every person who has a state of weeping and wailing is close to Allah, because it is also possible for the hypocrites to attain this state as a result of causing and maintaining certain feelings in themselves in order to quickly ecome sad and start crying.
-Opposed to that, it cannot be asserted that whoever et sad and does not cry is stone-hearted and far from Allah. does not
+Of course, it is to be taken for granted that every person who has a state of weeping and wailing is close to Allah, because it is also possible for the hypocrites to attain this state as a result of causing and maintaining certain feelings in themselves in order to quickly become sad and start crying.
+Opposed to that, it cannot be asserted that whoever does not get sad and does not cry is stone-hearted and far from Allah.